Carl-Delrieu/country_info_app/README.md

 # Country Info App

-This project has been created to learn how to code an application in Flutter using a clean achitecture
+This project has been created to learn how to code an application in Flutter using a clean architecture

 ## Author
 *Main contribution:* **[@Carl-Delrieu](https://www.github.com/Carl-Delrieu)**

 ## Features

-- Crossplatform (Android / IOS)
+- Cross-platform (Android / IOS)
 - English and french translation
 - Light/dark mode toggle